digital-preservation/csv-validator/README.md

 Use Case
 --------
-TNA (The National Archives) receive Metadata along with Collections of Digitised or Born-Digital Collections.
+The National Archives receive Metadata along with Collections of Digitised or Born-Digital Collections.
 Whilst TNA typically process Metadata in XML and RDF, it was recognised that it was too difficult and/or expensive for many suppliers to produce the desired metadata in XML and/or RDF, as such it was decided that Metadata would be received in CSV format.

 Our experience shows that when suppliers are asked to produce metadata in XML or RDF there are several possible barriers: